piryopt/pienryhmien-optimointi/documentation/hungarian.md

 **Step 1: Create an nxn matrix where each row represents a student, each column represents a spot open for a student, and the cells represent the profit of placing a student to a group**
 - If a group has multiple spots represent each of these with a separate column
 - If there are more spots open than there are students, add empty rows to match the number of rows to the number of columns
-- The cell values are calculated as profits based on how high the student has placed the group on their ranked list
+- The cell values are calculated as profits based on how the student has ranked the group (see Weights at the bottom of this page)

 **Step 2: Transform profit matrix to cost matrix**
 - Find maximum value in the matrix